 YouTube is continuing take down drill music videos at the request of London police.
 The Metropolitan Police has continually argued that the underground rap genre is partly responsible, linked a spate of knife attacks to violent lyrics.

-As of last month, the police had requested the removal of 129 videos, of which the music sharing platform deleted 102.
-This purge has escalated since May last year at which point the Press Association reported that police had requested 50 to 60
+month, the police had requested the removal of 129 videos, of which the music sharing platform deleted 102.
+This purge has escalated since May last year at which point the Press Association reported that police had requested 50 to 60 videos be removed

 Indonesian entertainers have rallied against a draft law that seeks to ban blasphemous and pornographic music content, with critics saying it will be used to clamp down on an already very limited freedom of expression.